ReeceStevens/f4/README.md

 - to provide useful debugging tools and informative error messages
 - to provide an interface that is as close as possible to idiomatic Rust

+Please note that, in its current state, this crate does not yet accomplish these goals!

 [svd2rust]: https://github.com/japaric/svd2rust
 [rtfm]: https://github.com/japaric/cortex-m-rtfm